HwasikJeong/cs285/hw4/README.md

 # 🎩 Model-Based Reinforcement Learning

 [Policy Gradient](https://github.com/JeongHwaSik/cs285/blob/main/hw2/README.md) and [Q-Learning](https://github.com/JeongHwaSik/cs285/blob/main/hw3/README.md) (including DQN) algorithms aim to directly learn a policy or value function (such as a Q-function) that maximizes the expected cumulative reward in order to predict future actions.
-However, these methods require extensive interaction with the environment to gather large amounts of training data, which may not be practical in many real-world scenarios.
+However, these methods require extensive interaction with the environment (e.g., `env.step()`) to gather large amounts of training data, which may not be practical in many real-world scenarios.

 Model-Based Reinforcement Learning (MBRL) addresses this limitation by learning a transition model $f(s'|s, a)$ that approximates the true environment dynamics $p(s'|s, a)$ using only a limited number of interactions.
 Once learned, this model can be used to generate additional data reducing the need for direct environment interaction, which is sample efficient.
-However, relying on the real-world reward function (e.g., `env.get_reward(ob, ac)`) is still necessary, which limits practicality in many real-world applications.
+However, **during planning**, relying on the real-world reward function (e.g., `env.get_reward()`) is still necessary, which limits practicality in many real-world applications.

 An extended variant of MBRL also learns a reward model, enabling the agent to predict both the next state and the expected reward for any given state-action pair.
-This approach allows the agent to perform imagination-based planning, where it internally simulates potential trajectories and their outcomes entirely within the learned models.
-(The [DreamSmooth](https://arxiv.org/pdf/2111.03930) paper refers to this process as "imagination.")
+This approach allows the agent to perform **imagination-based planning**, where it internally simulates potential trajectories and their outcomes entirely within the learned models.

 This imagination-based MBRL is particularly effective in challenging domains, such as environments with high-dimensional action spaces, long-horizon sequential tasks, or sparse rewards.
 By leveraging learned models to simulate diverse scenarios, the agent can explore and refine its strategy more efficiently than relying solely on real-world interactions.
+See [PlaNet](https://arxiv.org/pdf/1811.04551), [Dreamer](https://arxiv.org/pdf/1912.01603), and [DreamSmooth](https://arxiv.org/pdf/2111.03930) for more details.

 ## Experiment 1: MBRL with MPC